 By the way, "kalsomining" is whitewash, a calcium-based cheaper paint.
 A quote: "Too rich for whitewash, too poor for paint".

-Traditionally there are eight grammatical parts of speech identified this way (taken from Wikipedia)
+Traditionally (and almost certainly in 1912) there were eight grammatical parts of speech identified this way (taken from Wikipedia)

 Other more recent sources separate the articles (a, an, the) as a part of speech, and drop the interjection.
 For example see the Purdue site.

 "Most grammarians recognize eight parts of speech in classifying all the words in the language which are used in connected discourse.
 Some grammarians exclude the interjection from the list of parts of speech; others separate the articles (the, a, an) from the adjective division; and others classify the expletive as a full part of speech. ...
 School grammars generally recognize the traditional eight parts of speech."
 Taken from page 16 of Descriptive English Grammar by Homer C. House and Susan Emolyn Harmon; Second Edition; Prentice-Hall, Inc., Englewood Cliffs, N.J., 1950.